-The new School Dashboard is the latest tool for improving education.
-The Dashboard represents a leap forward in how we measure the performance of schools and students.
-It goes beyond a single test score, instead highlighting the wide variety of factors that make up a successful school.
+The California School Dashboard is a valuable tool for improving education.
+The Dashboard goes beyond a single test score, instead highlighting the wide variety of factors that make up a successful school.
 It shines a light on what’s working well and where improvement is needed.

 CALIFORNIA SCHOOL DASHBOARD

 You’ll find information about your school and school district on the state’s Dashboard website at www.caschooldashboard.org.
-The Dashboard reports on multiple aspects of a quality school environment.
+The Dashboard reports on multiple aspects of a quality school environment in three broad categories: Academic Performance, Academic Engagement and Climate & Conditions.

 - Measures of how the results on these indicators vary by groups of students